Israel–Ukraine relations: History

-In December 2016, Ukraine as a non-permanent member of United Nations Security Council voted in favor of resolution 2334, which criticised Israel's settlement policy in the West Bank territories.
-The Ukrainian Foreign Ministry considered the Resolution's text balanced since it also urged the Palestinian side to adopt measures to counter terrorism and Ukraine's ambassador to the United Nations Volodymyr Yelchenko compared Israel's settlement of the West Bank to the Russian occupation of Crimea.
-Israel in reaction cancelled a planned visit of the Ukrainian prime minister in Israel.
+In December 2016, Ukraine as a non-permanent member of United Nations Security Council voted in favor of resolution 2334, which condemned Israel's settlement policy in the West Bank.
+The Ukrainian Foreign Ministry considered the resolution balanced since it also urged the Palestinian side to combat terrorism.
+Ukraine's foreign ministry likened Israel's settlement of the West Bank to the Russian occupation of Crimea.
+In reaction, Israel cancelled a planned visit of the Ukrainian prime minister.